Skip to main content Skip to search

 Start Your Business in Norway with Scandicorp

 Norway is a stable, business-friendly country that ranks high for transparency, innovation, and ease of doing business.
-The government actively supports entrepreneurship and green innovation, making Norway a top destination for new ventures.
-With Scandicorp by your side, you’ll have a reliable partner to help you succeed.
+The government supports entrepreneurship and green innovation, making Norway ideal for new ventures.
+Scandicorp is your reliable partner throughout the journey.

 Download Corporate Fact Sheet